oscal-compass/compliance-trestle/docs/caching_spec.md

 `http(s)://sample.com/path/to/file.json` => `.trestle/cache/sample.com/path/to/file.json`

 For all workloads the http header application type *SHOULD* match the file type provided.
-Trestle *MAY* warn on inconsistencies, however, the file extension takes precidence.
+Trestle *MAY* warn on inconsistencies, however, the file extension takes precedence.

 For endpoints where an extension is NOT provided `http(s)://sample.com/path/to/file`